segmentio/segment-docs/src/connections/destinations/catalog/appsflyer/index.md

 ## Getting Started

-{% include content/connection-modes.md %}
+{{>connection-modes}}

-  1. From your Segment UI’s Destinations page click on "Add Destination".
+  1. From your Segment UI's Destinations page click on "Add Destination".
-  2. Search for "AppsFlyer" within the Destinations Catalog and confirm the Source you’d like to connect to.
+  2. Search for "AppsFlyer" within the Destinations Catalog and confirm the Source you'd like to connect to.
   3. Drop in your `AppsFlyer Dev Key`, which can be retrieved from the App Settings section of your AppsFlyer account.
   4. Follow the instructions in the Github repos: [iOS SDK](https://github.com/AppsFlyerSDK/segment-appsflyer-ios) and [Android SDK](https://github.com/AppsFlyerSDK/AppsFlyer-Segment-Integration).
   5. After you build and release to the app store, we start translating and sending your data to AppsFlyer automatically.